 Other pumped hydro and conventional plants

 The three above mentioned projects are the largest ones at present in Australia.
 Another of note include is the 90MW Tarraleah Power Station in Tasmania.
-There are about 100 other hydroelectric plants around the country, but they are small and largely service local communities.
+There are about 100 other hydroelectric plants around the country, but they are small and mostly service local communities.
 Most are conventional hydro-power and not pumped hydro (dams using gravity).

 The future of pumped hydro power